CrackTheHack/Back_door-Script-Android/README.md

 #your script has been executed successfully, you can terminate the execution by pressing CTRL + C and then type Y.

 done!

+# If You Are Online ByDefault You Are Vulnerable...!!